boardfish/dissertation/contents/5-results-and-discussion.md

     rooms charge per team and 55% charge per person, with others pricing either via a *"base cost...plus an additional fee per player"*, or *"banded models"* in which groups of different sizes are charged differently.
-    [@nicholson2015peeking].
+    [@nicholson2015peeking, p.
+10].
 Such a difference calls for at least two unique approaches to both collecting the data from, and representing the data to, the user.
 - **An extensive tagging system**
 - **Increased depth of filtering in the Explore view**
   Included with a view to allowing those with accessibility issues to quickly